Pumpkin: benefits, dosage, contraindications

 ✪✪✪✪✪

-ESCOP indicates the use of pumpkin seeds in cases of urinary incontinence or irritable bladder in men and women.
+ESCOP indicates the use of pumpkin seeds for urinary incontinence or overactive bladder in men and women.
 A study enrolling 45 subjects validated this use.
-An extract of C. maxima pumpkin seed oil (10 g of oil/day) was administered orally for 12 weeks.
+A pumpkin seed oil extract from C. maxima (10 g oil/day) was administered orally for 12 weeks.
 After 6 and 12 weeks, urinary function was evaluated using the OABSS (Overactive Bladder Symptom Score).
-C. maxima pumpkin seed oil significantly reduced the degree of OABSS in the subjects.
+C. maxima pumpkin seed oil significantly reduced the OABSS score in subjects.

 Posologie